New York City Basketball Courts through Public Data

 When is your court getting fixed?!

 Many of the top basketball neighborhoods in our list are classified as CPI Zones and therefore are expected to benefit from capital improvements programs in the near future.
 But, what’s going on with your local court(s)?

 Tools like the Capital Project Tracker, used by the NYC Parks Department to record its progress, is helpful for checking on updates for upcoming and past improvement programs.

-For reference, check out the landing page for Seward Park on the Lower East Side — one of the basketball courts included in our data.
+For reference, check out the landing page for Seward Park on the Lower East Side — one of the basketball courts included in the basketball dataset.

-These tools provide a high degree of accountability and transparency and make it simple to learn a lot about the public projects relevant to you and your community.
+These tools provide a high degree of accountability and transparency and make it simple to learn about the public projects relevant to you and your community.

 Below is a list of the datasets used for the basketball court map and the demographics charts.